• Skip to primary navigation

 Make sure to record the final candy pile at the end of the night for a fun shot of wild candy-wrapper colors and the look of pride on your child’s face.

-Brian Russell is a father of twin toddlers, Max & Wyatt, and a freelance writer for Gadget Infinity, which has a host of digital camera accessories to help with your next photo shoot.
-Follow him on Twitter.
+Written and photographed by Brian Russell, father of twin toddlers, Max & Wyatt, and a freelance writer for Gadget Infinity, which has a host of digital camera accessories to help with your next photo shoot.

 ShareTweetPinPocketMail